Breaking On/Off-coupling Loss Degeneracies via Bidirectional Nonlinear Optics

-Our BNOT methodology leverages the reversibility of two nonlinear processes within the same photonic device by pumping it in opposite directions.
+\textit{Concept}---Our BNOT methodology leverages the reversibility of two nonlinear processes within the same photonic device by pumping it in opposite directions.
 To benchmark its performance, we consider on-chip squeezed-light generation and SHG in an exemplary platform: periodically poled LiN (PPLN) waveguides.
 The calibration scheme is illustrated in Fig.~\ref{fig:Scheme}(c).
 A pump field at $2\omega$ is injected into the PPLN waveguide through the \textit{left} interface in the forward direction (\textit{left-to-right}), while a pump at $\omega$ is simultaneously launched through the \textit{right} interface in the backward direction (\textit{right-to-left}).
-The corresponding interface coupling efficiencies are denoted $\eta_1^{(2\omega)}$, $\eta_2^{(2\omega)}$, $\eta_1^{(\omega)}$, and $\eta_2^{(\omega)}$, where the superscript denotes the pump frequency.
+The corresponding on/off chip coupling efficiencies are denoted $\eta_1^{(2\omega)}$ and $\eta_2^{(\omega)}$, where the superscript denotes the pump frequency.
 This bidirectional pumping exploits the reversibility of the nonlinear interactions, enabling both degenerate SPDC and SHG to occur concurrently.
 The corresponding output fields are measured at their respective ports using balanced homodyne detection and direct detection.

 To relate on- and off-chip performances in squeezing and SHG, we define two estimation variables, $x_1$ and $x_2$, corresponding to the \textit{left}- and \textit{right}-coupling efficiencies of the PPLN waveguide.
-Notably, these are not the ground-truth efficiencies: $\eta_1^{(2\omega)}$ and $\eta_2^{(\omega)}$ but the tunable parameters in our model used to recover them.
-The off-chip squeezing level (in dB) and SHG efficiency (in W$^{-1}$m$^{-2}$) are expressed as
+In particular, these are not the ground-truth efficiencies: $\eta_1^{(2\omega)}$ and $\eta_2^{(\omega)}$ but the tunable parameters in our model used to recover them.
+The off-chip anti-squeezing and squeezing levels (in dB), and SHG efficiency (in W$^{-1}$m$^{-2}$) are expressed as \BH{ where $\mathcal{S}_\text{ON}$ and $\mathcal{E}_\text{ON}$ denote the analytical models for the on-chip squeezing~\cite{kashiwazaki2020continuous} and SHG efficiency~\cite{yang2024symmetric}, respectively, with their derivations provided in App.~\ref{sec:analytical}.}

+Conventional calibration approaches based on linear transmission cannot distinguish between \textit{left-to-right} and \textit{right-to-left} propagation~\cite{Lomonte2021,Hansen2023,sacher2014,Lomonte2021}.
+As a result, they impose a ``degenerate’’ interface assumption, leading to systematic estimation bias. \BH{In practice, the estimation becomes even more challenging because experimental uncertainties propagate through the analysis, particularly those associated with the following types of fluctuations: a) pump-power fluctuations, b) temperature-induced phase-matching drift, c) phase noise in homodyne detection.}

+To overcome this challenge, we adopt an optimization-based estimation approach that systematically searches the parameter space to obtain the optimal estimates $\hat{\eta}_{1,\text{B}}$ and $\hat{\eta}_{2,\text{B}}$ from the simulated off-chip nonlinear optical observables. \\